pingcap/docs-cn/FAQ.md

 #### ERROR 9001 (HY000): PD server timeout start timestamp may fall behind safe point

 This error occurs when TiDB fails to access PD.
 A worker in the TiDB background continuously queries the safepoint from PD and this error occurs if it fails to query within 100s.
 Generally, it is because the disk on PD is slow and busy or the network failed between TiDB and PD.
 For the details of common errors, see [Error Number and Fault Diagnosis](sql/error.md).

+### TiDB log error messages

+#### EOF error

+When the client or proxy disconnects from TiDB, TiDB does not immediately notice that the connection has been disconnected.
+Instead, TiDB can only notice the disconnection when it begins to return data to the connection.
+At this time, the log prints an EOF error.